Why Aren’t Millennials Financially Literate and Why Should They Be?

 To navigate these obstacles effectively, Millennials must shift their approach to financial decision-making and focus on long-term strategies.

-- Educational programs and online courses
+• Educational programs and online courses

-survey by SoFi found that 35% of employees are now seeking financial education from their HR departments, which is a considerable rise from 17% in previous years.
+Ask your current employer about available education programs or look for companies that offer them.
+A 2024 survey2 by SoFi found that 35% of employees are now seeking financial education from their HR departments, which is a considerable rise from 17% in previous years.

 Attend webinars and conferences that bring together Millennial representatives and those with financial experience.